-The M-Score was developed by Messod Beneish, an accounting professor at Indiana University's Kelley School of Business in a 1999 paper “The Detection of Earnings Manipulation" in which he described a quantitative approach to detecting financial statement manipulation.
+The M-Score was developed and tested by Messod Beneish, an accounting professor at Indiana University in a 1999 paper “The Detection of Earnings Manipulation".
+The paper described a quantitative approach to detecting financial statement manipulation.

 When Prof Beneish tested the model he found that it identified approximately half of the companies involved in earnings manipulation prior to public discovery so it is a great quality metric to use.

 12 out of 17 detected

 The model, ahead of time, correctly identified 71% or 12 of the 17 highest-profile fraud cases in the period 1998 to 2002.

 The Beneish M-score also proved useful in predicting returns.